 River Clyde Homes is a not-for-profit housing organisation, which is run by a Board of Tenants, Council nominees and community members.
 It is regulated by the Government to ensure that it manages housing in the best interests of the tenants of Inverclyde, and the community as a whole.

 The transfer to River Clyde Homes of all the Council housing stock was based on significantly more money being available to invest in homes and neighbourhoods and give tenants a real say in the decisions that are made about their housing, with tenants on the Board influencing policies and investment decisions.

 River Clyde Homes prepared a Business Plan which gives tenants a clear understanding of what they can expect from the new organisation on key issues like improvements, repairs and rent levels.
-Progress against the Business Plan is reported to the Council annually in addition to which six monthly briefings are given to Members.

 Government cuts have impacted on progress against the original Business Plan.